Customs Appeal & CESTAT Lawyer in Delhi & Mumbai | Customs Litigation

 • Delay beyond condonable period = appeal becomes time-barred

-• Gold Seizure Appeals: Representation in matters involving seizure or confiscation of gold and jewellery, including cases related to baggage and alleged smuggling.
+• Gold Seizure Cases: Appeals involving confiscation of gold and jewellery, including baggage matters.

 Written by Adv.
 Ashish Panday